songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 = Where are the options, and how can I customize the sharing plugin? =

-In WordPress, go to `Settings` > `AddToAny`.
+In WordPress, go to Settings > AddToAny.

-Setup Follow buttons (like Instagram, YouTube, etc.) using the AddToAny Follow widget in `Appearance` > `Widgets` (or `Appearance` > `Customize`).
+Setup Follow buttons (like Instagram, YouTube, etc.) using the AddToAny Follow widget in Appearance > Widgets (or Appearance > Customize).

 To further customize AddToAny, see the <a href="https://www.addtoany.com/buttons/customize/wordpress">WordPress sharing documentation</a> for the AddToAny plugin.
 Many customizations will have you copy & paste one or more lines of code into your "Additional JavaScript" or "Additional CSS" box.
-Those boxes are in `Settings` > `AddToAny`.
+Those boxes are in Settings > AddToAny.

 = Something is wrong.
 What should I try first? =